 SEMS/ICS Section Field Response Level EOC Policy Group N/a In the EOC, the Policy Group provides guidance and advice to EOC Management and EOC Sections.
-The Policy Group addresses policy issues associated with the incident (for example, establishing a curfew) as well as prepares and executes mayoral directives, orders, resolutions, and/or ordinances, as necessary.
+The Policy Group addresses policy issues' including racial equity, associated with the incident (for example, establishing a curfew) as well as prepares and executes mayoral directives, orders, resolutions, and/or ordinances, as necessary.
 Command/ Management Field commanders are responsible for directing, ordering and controlling resources, assets, and personnel.
-EOC management is responsible for facilitation and execution of overall
+EOC management is responsible for facilitation and execution of overall policy, coordination and directing support to first responders in the field